chrootlogin/ffprocess/README.md

  * Made for Docker.
  * Converts files only if needed.
  * You can set a maximum framerate and resolution.
+ * Truncates all streams that are not video, audio or subtitles.
+ * Removes not needed additional video streams like embedded images.

 ## Dependencies when used standalone